emqx/emqx-docs/cfg-manual-docgen/configuration-manual-ee-en.md

   *Type*: `string`

   If init_file is specified, EMQX will import PSKs from the file into the built-in database at startup for use by the runtime.
-The file has to be structured line-by-line, each line must be in the format of <code>PSKIdentity:SharedSecret</code>.
+The file has to be structured line-by-line, each line must be in the format of `PSKIdentity:SharedSecret`.
-For example: <code>mydevice1:c2VjcmV0</code>
+For example: `mydevice1:c2VjcmV0`

 **psk_authentication.separator**